-An annuity had, up until April 2015, been the main method used of taking a retirement income from a pension.
-In most cases, it was the only thing people could do.
-Now, the pension freedoms mean retirees have a whole host of new ways to obtain an income – essentially, they're there to stop annuities being the sole option.
+An annuity had, up until April 2015, been the main method used to take a retirement income from a pension.
+In most cases, it was the only option people had.
+Now, the pension freedoms mean retirees have a whole host of new ways to obtain an income – essentially, they're here to stop annuities being the sole option.

 It's important to remember that an annuity is still the only method of ensuring that you'll receive an income for the rest of your life, however long that may be.
 You will never be without an income in retirement with an annuity.